pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 This configuration utilizes a Terraform module for each of these, enabling minimal configuration for us without sacrificing security and completeness.

-A JupyterHub can be deployed onto this infrastructure, though it is not recommended for much more than testing.

 ### Terraform Components